SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

 # Description
-This sample uses the SAP Approuter as web server and forwards requests to a Java Spring backend application running on the CF community Java buildpack.
-In a typcal UI5 application, the approuter would server HTML files and REST data would be provided by a backend application.
-To focus on the security part, UI5 has been omitted.
+In some situations, the client does not support OAuth protocols so you need to fall back to basic authentication.
+This sample uses a implementation of the [bearerTokenResolver](https://docs.spring.io/spring-security/site/docs/5.1.1.RELEASE/api/org/springframework/security/oauth2/server/resource/web/BearerTokenResolver.html).
+Depending on the configuration, this resolver will
+- Support OAuth JWT tokens
+- exchange incoming credentials using the OAuth password grant flow
+- exchange incoming credentials using the OAuth client credential flow

+Note: OAuth JWT tokens can be combined with either password grant or client credential flow.

 # Coding
 This sample is using the spring-security project.
-As of version 5 of spring-security, this includes the OAuth resource-server functionality.The security configuration needs to configure JWT for authentication.
+As of version 5 of spring-security, this includes the OAuth resource-server functionality.
+The security configuration needs to configure JWT for authentication.

 Configure the OAuth resource server by:
+- Enable caching to avoid requesting new tokens for every call
 - setting the property source to integrate with xsuaa configuration properties
 - adding a bean for the configuration
 - using the xsuaa token converter
 - configuring  the jwtDecoder
+- enable the bearerTokenResolver

 ```
 @EnableWebSecurity
+@EnableCaching
 @PropertySource(factory = XsuaaServicePropertySourceFactory.class, value = { "" })
 public class SecurityConfiguration extends WebSecurityConfigurerAdapter {

 	@Autowired
 	XsuaaServiceConfigurationDefault xsuaaServiceConfiguration;

+	@Autowired
+	CacheManager cacheManager;

 	@Override
 	protected void configure(HttpSecurity http) throws Exception {
-		// @formatter:off
-		http.authorizeRequests().
-				antMatchers("/hello-token/**").hasAuthority("openid")
-				.anyRequest().authenticated().
-				and()
-				.oauth2ResourceServer().jwt()
+		TokenBrokerResolver tokenBrokerResolver = new TokenBrokerResolver(xsuaaServiceConfiguration, cacheManager.getCache("token"),AuthenticationMethod.BASIC);
+		http.authorizeRequests().antMatchers("/hello-token").hasAuthority("openid").
+		anyRequest().authenticated().and()
+				.oauth2ResourceServer()
+				  .bearerTokenResolver(tokenBrokerResolver)
+				.jwt()
 				  .jwtAuthenticationConverter(new UserInfoAuthenticationConverter(xsuaaServiceConfiguration));
-		// @formatter:on
 	}

 	@Bean
 	JwtDecoder jwtDecoder() {